multinet-app/multinet-rfcs/draft/XXXX-table-metadata/README.md

 ## Backwards Compatibility

-All changes may be backwards compatible to the server, as this new query parameter would ideally be an "optional" parameter.
-However, if it's desired that this field be mandatory, then this breaks backwards compatibility for all upload endpoints.
+All changes are backwards compatible, as this new query parameter is optional.